ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPreferredAudioLanguages*

-Allows users to set their preferred audio languages for media playback, ensuring a personalized viewing experience.
-This API updates the user settings with the specified audio language preferences, which can be used to tailor content delivery based on individual language choices.
+Allows users to set their preferred audio languages for content playback, ensuring a personalized and seamless viewing experience.
+This function helps prioritize audio tracks in the specified languages when available, enhancing accessibility and convenience.

 ### Related Functions
-[getPreferredAudioLanguages](#getPreferredAudioLanguages) : Retrieves the current preferred audio languages setting.
+[getPreferredAudioLanguages](#getPreferredAudioLanguages) : Retrieves the currently set preferred audio languages.

 ### Events